abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-1.md

 `pruneCells` prunes a list of cells as described previously.
 We start with finding the fixed digits in the list of cells.
 Then we go over each non-fixed cells, removing the fixed digits we found from their possible values.
 Two special cases arise:

-- If the pruning results in a cell with no possible digits, it is a sign that this branch of search has no solution and hence, we return a `Nothing` in that case.
+- If pruning results in a cell with no possible digits, it is a sign that this branch of search has no solution and hence, we return a `Nothing` in that case.
-- If only one possible digit remains, we turn that cell into a fixed cell with that digit.
+- If only one possible digit remains after pruning, then we turn that cell into a fixed cell with that digit.

-We use the [`traverse`] function for pruning all cells so that a `Nothing` resulting from pruning one cell propagates to the entire list.
+We use the [`traverse`] function for pruning the cells so that a `Nothing` resulting from pruning one cell propagates to the entire list.

 Let's take it for a spin in the _REPL_: